 I have several reasons for sharing my story.

-1. Bethlehem is an unsafe environment for domestic abuse victims, but they have postured themselves otherwise (more HERE and HERE).
+1. Bethlehem is an unsafe environment for domestic abuse victims, but they have postured themselves otherwise (more in this “Fooled by False Leadership” Video and this video on divorce and remarriage).
 While they do address the most egregious forms of domestic abuse, they actually foster an environment for the more prevalent and covert forms of domestic abuse to flourish.

 3. I want to inspire and encourage victims to be willing to lose their reputation and the approval of men in exchange for the peace and joy that comes when we live for God, alone.
 He is our righteous judge.
 He is our King.
 We bow to nobody but Jesus Christ.
 To be burned at the stake for telling the uncomfortable truth is painful, but those fires produce something powerful that the enemy can’t touch.
 It is this power that is sweeping the world right now, exposing the hidden places where abuse thrives.
 People are small.
 God is big.
 This is where we stand.

 I believe the root sin of abuse is misogyny: the underlying assumption that men are superior to women.
 Spiritually abusive churches would deny propagating misogyny, but their words and actions don’t match.
 The way they treat women, what they teach about “a woman’s place,” and how they handle cases of emotional abuse all reveal this destructive belief system.

 This is the attitude I encountered at Bethlehem, and until this attitude is eradicated, Bethlehem Baptist Church and churches like her will continue to hurt women while jumping in bed with their abusers.

 Kirsten Christensen, one of the DART members at Bethlehem says, “Statistically, few abusers will repent, but God hasn’t made us privy to who the select few are.
 We pursue the hearts of those who abuse until they reject being pursued.”